Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Effective communication and interpersonal skills

-- Expert proficient Microsoft Office Suite
+- Expert with Microsoft Office Suite

-- Fluent in English and Mandarin
+- Fluent in English and French

 References:

-Here is an example of the way to design your resume with no experience:
+Here is an example of how to format a resume without experience:

 Name and contact details